sweattep/modern_quotes/README.md

 >He hired a really good team that put together a lot of good work for us

+>billions in subsidies for networks they don't consistently upgrade, raise prices endlessly, and then fund covert attacks

 >You don't throw more gasoline on the fire to put it out

 >it didn't have Rod-L on that rear panel, it meant it was not a real IBM